Sichuan Chili Oil

 The combination of chillies and sichuan peppercorns is just divine.
 And so typical of sichuan cuisine.
 I used to live in Beijing for 2.5 years.
-In this time I absoblutely fell in love with chinese cuisine, but sichuan cuisine in particular.
+In this time I absolutely fell in love with Chinese cuisine, but sichuan cuisine in particular.
 And the sichuan peppercorn is largely responsible for that.
-I just love the tingly, numbing, citronny, sharp taste.
+I just love the tingly, numbing, citrusy, sharp taste.

 So I was delighted to discover this home-made chili oil.